Modulational instability of periodic standing waves in the derivative NLS equation: Conclusion

 \section{Conclusion}

-In this work we have developed the algebraic method in order to classify all periodic standing waves of the DNLS equation in terms of the location of eight complex eigenvalues of the KN spectral problem.
+In this work we have developed the algebraic method of the nonlinearization of linear equations in the Lax pair in order to classify all periodic standing waves of the DNLS equation in terms of the location of eight complex eigenvalues of the KN spectral problem.
 With the assistance of the numerical Hill's method, we have computed the location of the Floquet spectrum in the KN spectral problem.
-This allowed us to conclude that the periodic standing waves with all eight eigenvalues on the imaginary axis were spectrally and modulationally stable, whereas all other periodic standing waves were modulationally unstable.
+This allowed us to conclude that the periodic standing waves with all eight eigenvalues on the imaginary axis were spectrally (and modulationally) stable, whereas all other periodic standing waves were modulationally unstable.

 We showed these results for the periodic standing waves in the particular case $a = 0$.
 However, since the eight roots of the polynomial $P(\lambda)$ in (\ref{polynomial}) have similar location for the periodic standing waves in the general case $a \neq 0$, we expect that the same stability conclusions hold for $a \neq 0$.